apache/nuttx/configs/sim/README.txt

 There are some additional issues using the simulator with Cygwin64.
 Below is the summary of the changes that I had to make to get the simulator working in that
 environment:

+  CONFIG_HOST_X86_64=y
+  CONFIG_SIM_M32=n
+    Need to select X64_64.
+Cygwin64 tools do not seem to support any option to build a 32-bit target.

   CONFIG_SIM_CYGWIN_DECORATED=n
     Older versions of Cygwin toolsdecorated C symbol names by adding an